 - Use a professional narrator in a recording studio

-This article will provide guidance on the first option.
+This article will provide guidance on the first option, for those who need to produce a low budget audio recording.

 Tips for A Great Audio Script

-Even though the visual aspect to eLearning is its dominant feature, the audio portion is the timeline that carries it along.
-Writing for narration is quite different than writing for the reader.
-When writing an audio script, be sure to:
+Even though the visual aspect of eLearning is its dominant feature, the audio portion is the timeline that carries it along.
+Writing for narration involves writing for the ear.
+Some quick guidelines for writing voiceover scripts include:

 - Use a conversational tone; scripts can be somewhat less formal